The Best Crypto Savings Accounts in 2021

 However, these deposits do not have the same level of security as a bank or credit union savings account.
 Before you participate, it's important to consider how crypto savings accounts operate and their associated benefits and drawbacks.

-5 Best Bitcoin Interest Accounts
+5 Best Bitcoin Savings Accounts

 - Best bitcoin interest account for simplicity: BlockFi

-- Best for stablecoins cryptocurrency interest: Crypto.com
+- Best for stable coins cryptocurrency interest: Crypto.com

-- Best bitcoin interest account for asset-backed lending: Celsius
+- Best for asset-backed lending: Celsius

-- Best bitcoin account for interest-earning operation: Binance
+- Best for interest-earning operation: Binance

 - Best for in-app updates bitcoin savings: Nexo

-Crypto Savings Accounts
+How Crypto Savings Accounts Work

 Crypto savings accounts operate in a manner comparable to traditional bank savings accounts.
 In a nutshell, you lend money to an entity, which in turn loans your savings to liquidity-strapped borrowers.
 However, these loans are comparatively stable because lenders need borrowers to deposit crypto assets as collateral.
 The majority of lenders need a loan-to-value ratio of 50%, which means that if a borrower requires $1000, they must deposit $2000 in collateral, such as Bitcoin.

-Crypto Interests Accounts Risks
+Best Crypto Savings Accounts

 BlockFi is an online cryptocurrency investment and management tool designed to render cryptocurrency investments simpler and more efficient.
 They deliver a range of wealth management tools that act as a link between conventional finance and cryptocurrency.
 Their flagship commodity, though, is the BlockFi Interest Account.

-Compound interest is earned on all cryptocurrency held in the BlockFi Interest Portfolio.
+Compound interest is earned on all cryptocurrencies held in the BlockFi Interest Portfolio.
 Thus, rather than accumulating electronic dust while you wait for the optimal time to sell, the cryptocurrency actually generates additional cryptocurrency for you.
 Additionally, the latest interest rates are very attractive.